Advertisement

 What causes measles?

-Measles is caused by the Morbillivirus, a member of the paramyxovirus family, which is transmitted through respiratory droplets.
+Measles is caused by the Morbillivirus, a member of the paramyxovirus family.
+The virus is transmitted through respiratory droplets.

 When someone with measles sneezes, coughs, or even breathes in close quarters, the virus becomes airborne.
 If you’re unvaccinated and share a space with an infected person, you have a 90 per cent chance of catching it.